Bob McGowan is Senior Curator of Vertebrates and specialises in birds.

 He has a BSc Hons in zoology from the University of Edinburgh and joined the bird section at National Museums Scotland in 1978.

 Access to the museum’s comprehensive skin collection led to an on-going appointment as museum consultant to Scottish Birds Records Committee (SBRC) in 1990.
 He was a member of the British Ornithologists’ Union Records Committee (BOURC) from 2001 to 2010, and BOURC Chairman for the last four.
 He was an editor and author for The Birds of Scotland (2007).
-His interest in historical ornithology and documentation related to his appointment to the Archives sub-committee of the Scottish Ornithologists’ Club Library in 2008.
+His interest in historical ornithology and documentation led to his appointment to the Archives sub-committee of the Scottish Ornithologists’ Club (SOC) Library in 2008, and he is currently an elected member of the SOC Council.

 His main interests lie in the history of collections, bird egg collections and the comprehensive archives of the Scottish naturalist J. A. Harvie-Brown (1844-1916), which are held in the National Museums Scotland Library.